Home » Schools & Education » Local Schools » State Secondary & P-12 Schools

 • Ripley Valley State Secondary School – opened to Years 7 & 8

-New Brisbane state schools opening 2021
+New Brisbane state schools opened in 2021

 What if I don’t like my Brisbane state high school catchment area?